 We account for income taxes in accordance with ASC Topic 740, Income Taxes ("ASC 740").
 The provision for income taxes and effective tax rates are calculated by legal entity and jurisdiction and are based on a number of factors, including the level of pre-tax earnings, income tax planning strategies, differences between tax laws and accounting rules, statutory tax rates and credits, uncertain tax positions and valuation allowances.
+We provide for global intangible low-taxed income ("GILTI") earned by certain foreign subsidiaries in the year the tax is incurred and record an estimate of GILTI as a component of the tax provision.
 We use significant judgment and estimates in evaluating tax positions.
 The effective tax rate in a given financial statement period may be materially impacted by changes in the mix and level of earnings by taxing jurisdiction.